 Grade Calculator

-Calculating your grade should not feel like solving a puzzle.
-Whether you are tracking your progress mid-semester, figuring out what you need on your final exam, or just trying to understand where you stand in a class, this grade calculator does the heavy lifting for you.
+Calculating your grade, whether you are tracking your progress mid-semester, figuring out what you need on your final exam, or just trying to understand where you stand in a class, the free online grade calculator does it for you.
+I built this calculator because I remember spending hours with a spreadsheet every semester, manually adding up assignment scores and trying to figure out my weighted grade.
+It was tedious, and I would make mistakes.

-Standard Points-Based Grading
+Points-Based Grading

 If your class uses simple points like “you have earned 450 out of 500 points so far”, here is how it works: